kstudzin/chord_dht/README.md

 #### Design

+_**Node Sockets**_

+Each node has two sockets for communicating with other nodes: ROUTER and DEALER.
+We use these sockets so that nodes can communicate asynchronously.
+In other words, when nodes send messages to other nodes, they do not wait for a reply.
+For example, in `find_successor()` when a node finds the next node to query, it simply wants to pass off the search to that node.
+Or when a node receives a client request, it may pass the request off to another node who will respond to the client.

+Nodes use their ROUTER socket for two purposes: receiving messages from clients and sending messages.
+Nodes receive messages from clients on the router socket because the router receives the identity of sending socket.
+The nodes will pass the identity to other nodes as they look up the information the client requested, and when a node finds the information, it will respond to the client directly on its router socket.
+The ability to communicate with a specific socket by knowing its identity is the other reason nodes use router sockets.
+Nodes send all messages, to network nodes as well as clients, with the router socket for this reason.

+Nodes use their DEALER socket for receiving messages from nodes in the network.
+They use dealers for this purpose because dealer sockets can set their identity property.
+In this implementation, dealers set their socket identity to the digest of the node.
+This allows a network node to send messages to another network node knowing its name, more specifically the hashed digest of the name, and its address.

+Each socket must be bound to an endpoint and because each node has two sockets, it also has two endpoints.
+These endpoints are differentiated by the types of messages they receive.
+The dealer socket receives messages from network nodes, so its endpoint is called the internal endpoint.
+The router socket receives messages from clients, so its endpoint is called the external endpoint.

+Nodes also have 2 sets of PAIR sockets used in the synchronization protocol.
+These are discussed in the 'Threads' section.

 _**Socket Initialization**_

-Sockets are instance attributes - except for the pair sockets used in threads.
+Except for the pair sockets used in threads, sockets are instance attributes on the nodes.
 They are bound in the constructor so that they are available to `join()` before they are used in `run()`.

-_**Node Sockets**_

-Each Node has two sockets for communicating with other Nodes: ROUTER and DEALER.
-We use these sockets so that nodes can communicate asynchronously.
-When nodes send messages to other nodes, they do not wait for a reply.
-For example, in `find_successor()` when a node finds the next node to query, it simply wants to pass of the responsibility to that node.
-When a client communicates with a node, it may receive a reply from a different node.

-The ROUTER socket is used because it can send messages to specific sockets and receive the identity of sockets that send messages to it.
-It needs to be able to send messages to specific sockets because that is how it communicates with specific network nodes it knows about.
-It needs to know the identity of sockets that send messages to it when it talks to clients.
-When a client wants information from the network, it will send a message to some node in the network.
-That node will forward the message to other nodes as the network searches for the requested data.
-The network node that received the client message will insert an identifier for the client into the message so that the node that has the data is able to return the data to the appropriate client.
-In this system the ROUTER socket is used to send messages to internal nodes and external clients as well as to receive messages from clients.

-The DEALER socket is used because it can specify its identity so that the ROUTER socket can send messages directly to it.
-It is used to receive messages from other nodes in the network.
+It is key that `join()` is called before `run()` because `join()` needs to communicate with other nodes to initialize the successor on the new nodes.

 _**Threads**_

-Running Chord requires synchronization tasks to run periodically to incorporate newly joined nodes into the network.
-To do that, we run threads that  initiate the tasks of stabilizing nodes and fixing finger tables.
-These tasks require communication with other nodes in the network.
-Because sockets are not thread safe, the threads use PAIR sockets to notify the main thread when a task needs to be done.
-Threads use subclasses of the `Command` class to specify the task that needs to be completed, and the main thread performs the task.
-Command classes also allows the main thread to handle manipulating of instance attributes to avoid concurrency problems.
+Chord requires synchronization tasks to run periodically to adjust node links, i.e., successor, predecessor, and fingers, for joining and leaving nodes.
+To do that, each node runs two threads: one runs stabilize and the other runs fix fingers.
+These tasks require communication with other nodes in the network, but because sockets are not thread-safe, we can not use the dealer and router sockets discussed above.
+Instead, threads use the inproc communication protocol with PAIR sockets.

+Further, these protocols are implemented such that they avoid accessing shared data, such as instance attributes, in non-thread-safe ways.
+Specifically, they iterate over the virtual nodes, which are not modified after initialization, and they read a single object from that structure which is an atomic operation.
+The thread uses the pair socket to pass this information to the main thread which updates data and communicates with other nodes.

 _**Commands**_

-The `Command` classes provide a template for messages nodes pass to each other, encapsulate the data and logic associated with each operation, and abstract the operation logic from the node itself.
-As we will see in later tasks, the `Command` class allows us to add new commands, such as `get` and `put`, without changing large parts of the core node code.
+The `Command` subclasses provide templates for messages nodes send to each other, encapsulate the data and logic associated with each operation, and abstract the operation logic from the node.

 #### Execution